phonzay1/tokenjs-gateway-prototype/README.md

 ## Prototype Implementation

 This prototype:
-- Transforms requests and responses from the OpenAI/Anthropic chat completions/messages APIs.
-It does so using request and response templates in the API Gateway itself.
+- Transforms requests and responses using the TokenJS library.